Get Your Contract Dispute Case Packet — Force Payment Without Court

 The arbitration hearings included extensive financial evidence, testimony from the CFO of Golden State Logistics and the property manager of Maple Properties, and expert opinions on commercial lease standards during economic downturns.

 After thorough deliberation, arbitrator Ramirez issued a reasoned award in mid-March 2023.
 She upheld the validity of the force majeure clause but limited its scope, ruling that economic hardship alone did not excuse full non-payment.
 The award required Golden State Logistics to pay the outstanding $120,000 less a negotiated concession of $20,000—reflecting shared responsibility for unforeseen business risks.
-Additionally, the temporary rent adjustment was approved, setting rent at $10,000 per month for six months, followed by full payment thereafter.
-Maple Properties was awarded $7,500 for repairs and maintenance costs.
+Additionally, the temporary rent adjustment was approved, setting rent at $10,000 per month for six months, followed by full payment thereafter. the claimant was awarded $7,500 for repairs and maintenance costs.

 This arbitration resolved the conflict in under four months from notice to award, saving both parties months and tens of thousands in legal fees.
 Though neither side achieved full victory, the compromise preserved Golden State Logistics’ tenancy and provided Maple Properties with partial compensation, illustrating the value of arbitration as a tailored dispute resolution tool in commercial contract fights.